Types of Worms in Dogs: How To Detect and Treat Worms in Dogs

 Share Article

-Worms are a generic term for a variety of creepy parasites that can infect your dog, other animals, and sometimes humans, too.
-Many of these parasites live in the intestines, but some can migrate to other parts of the body as well.
+Worms are a generic term for various creepy parasites that can infect your dog, other animals, and sometimes humans.
+Many of these parasites live in the intestines, but some can also migrate to other parts of the body.
 These worms have all kinds of weird ways to live inside dogs and other critters.
-Some cause almost no symptoms at all, while others can make them very sick.
+Some cause almost no symptoms, while others can make them very sick.
 Learn all about these stealthy hitchhikers and how to diagnose and treat them.

 How do dogs get worms?